United Russia: Liberal club

-On the air of Radio Svoboda, Olga Kryshtanovskaya, answering a question about the tasks of the new right-wing liberal club, stated the following: "I would not say that the party declares that it needs such a new club.
+On the air of Radio Svoboda, Kryshtanovskaya, answering a question about the tasks of the new right-wing liberal club, stated the following: "I would not say that the party declares that it needs such a new club.
 These are some members of the party, specific people have united because they feel that they are like-minded people.
 We are like-minded people, no one invited us anywhere.
 We just decided to create such a club ourselves in order to express our position.
 We have a common ideology."
 The ideology of the liberal club is neoconservatism.

 "The crux of the matter is that in terms of the reforms that we would like to see, we are liberals, but in terms of methods we are conservatives, that is, we are against radicalism and against breaking the system.
 All people who are involved in politics have a choice: to stand on the sidelines, criticize, grin that this is not done in the right way, or dare to enter power and try to influence it from within.
 Those people who are with me, who create this club, they adhere to this position.
 Yes, of course, we are not supporters of the destruction of the system, primarily because it will be bad for the people if everything collapses.
 But trying to influence, trying to modernize the party itself and the policy pursued, I think this is a normal task."